AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 The Security functional area of CoPilot provides the following:

--   Ability to configure network segmentation for Aviatrix Multi-Cloud Transit Segmentation and view visualizations of your network domains and how they can or cannot connect to each other.
-See About network domains.
+-   Network Segmentation — Ability to configure network segmentation for Aviatrix Multi-Cloud Transit Segmentation and view visualizations of your network domains and how they can or cannot connect to each other.
+See `About Network Domains`_.
+-   Micro-Segmentation — (If enabled) Ability to create app domains that are used for micro-segmentation.
+For information about micro-segmentation, see the release notes for Aviatrix Controller 6.7 in `Aviatrix Controller and Gateway Release Notes <https://docs.aviatrix.com/HowTos/Controller_and_Software_Release_Notes.html>`_ and the discussion about `secure networking with micro-segmentation <https://docs.aviatrix.com/HowTos/secure_networking_microsegmentation.html>`_ in the Aviatrix product documentation.
 -   Egress — Ability to view what sites are being accessed outside of your network.
+See `Egress`_.
--   Audit View — Ability to view changes performed by users on your system.
+-   Audit — Ability to view changes performed by users on your system.

 About Network Domains
 ----------------------